-SAORVIEW is a free-to-air (FTA) service.
-Which means there are no monthly subscription fees or contracts to sign.
-In order to receive SAORVIEW you will need an aerial and a set top (STB) or integrated digital television (iDTV).
+Saorview is a free-to-air (FTA) service, which means there are no monthly subscription fees or contracts to sign.
+In order to receive Saorview you will need an aerial and a suitable Set Top Box (STB) or Integrated Digital Television (iDTV).

-The majority of homes will receive SAORVIEW through your existing aerial, it is preferable that this be a roof top antenna.
-However in certain good reception areas a set top antenna may suffice but for reliable reception a rooftop is recommended, in almost all cases, you will need a new aerial.
+Over 98% of Irish homes can receive Saorview through a roof top antenna, in certain good reception areas a set top antenna may suffice however for reliable reception 2rn always recommend the use of a rooftop antenna.

 Set Top Box/Integrated Digital Television

-To receive SAORVIEW you will need a suitable Set Top Box (STB) or Integrated Digital Television (iDTV) connected to an aerial.
+To receive Saorview you will need a suitable Set Top Box (STB) or Integrated Digital Television (iDTV) connected to an external aerial.

-2rn has set up a receiver approval process to reassure consumers that receivers are SAORVIEW compliant and will work correctly with the signals transmitted on the SAORVIEW digital platform.
-Receivers that have been approved will all carry the SAORVIEW logo.
+2rn has set up a receiver approval process to reassure consumers that receivers are Saorview compliant and will work correctly with the signals transmitted on the Saorview digital platform, receivers that have been approved all carry the Saorview logo.

-Consumers should seek advice from their specialist retailer or manufacturer if looking to make a purchase.
-2rn recommends that consumers wishing to avail of the SAORVIEW service only purchase receivers that carry the SAORVIEW approved logo.
+2rn would recommend that consumers wishing to avail of the Saorview service only purchase receivers that carry the Saorview approved logo.

 SAORVIEW Receiver Approval Process

-Ireland is a member of the NorDig group, this is a group of countries and platform operators who work together to agree a common specification for their reception equipment and a common operational parameter for their respective national broadcast platforms, the NorDig group are the countries of Denmark, Finland, Iceland, Norway and Sweden.
+Ireland is a member of the NorDig group; this is a group of countries and platform operators who work together to agree a common specification for their reception equipment and a common operational parameter for their respective national broadcast platforms, the NorDig group are the countries of Denmark, Finland, Iceland, Norway Sweden and Ireland.

 More information on the NorDig group is available on the following link: NorDig